PrimeMurcia/SOC-Automation/README.md

 - Configure Wazuh agents and manager.
 - Set up TheHive connectors and users.
 - Integrate VirusTotal with Wazuh for extended detection and response.
+- Configure the integration between Wazuh and TheHive to automate incident management.

 ## Support